arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 ### Step 1: Inspect the Lambda Function Code

-The Lambda handler lives at `/root/index.py` on the AWS client host.
-Review it before deploying to understand the priority polling logic and the environment variable contract.
+The Lambda handler is pre-existing at `/root/index.py` on the AWS client host.
+Review it first to understand the priority polling logic and the environment variable contract before building the CloudFormation template.

 ```bash
 cat /root/index.py
 ```

-**`index.py` -- Full Source:**
+**Full source output:**

 ```python
 import boto3